jyotiprakash-m/authentication-check-reactjs/README.md

 REACT_APP_FIREBASE_APP_ID=1:xxxxxxxxxxxxxxxxxxxxxxxx74a8d6d

 ```
-> STEP:6 Then install all the dependencies using below colmmand
+> STEP:6 Then install all the dependencies using below command

 ```sh
 $ npm install